NBA Trade Rumors: Clippers Could Acquire C.J. McCollum For DeAndre Jordan & Patrick Beverley, Per ‘The Ringer’

 The only problem in trading for DeAndre Jordan is that he’s set to become an unrestricted free agent in 2019.
 Before making any deal, the Trail Blazers should first get an assurance Jordan can commit to the team long-term.
 The arrival of Patrick Beverley will give Damian Lillard a new backcourt partner who is known for being a good defender.
 The 2018 first-round pick can be used to draft a player who can address the areas they need to improve their roster.

 Meanwhile, O’Connor believes trading for C.J.
 McCollum would be “reasonable” for the Clippers if they see him as the type of player whom they can build around.
-McCollum has turned himself into an All-Star since entering the league in 2013, and there is a high possibility that he can do better once he becomes the main guy on the team.
+McCollum has turned himself into an all-star since entering the league in 2013, and there is a high possibility that he can do better once he becomes the main guy on the team.